 If you’re working in a customer-facing service role and want to excel in your work, these are for you.

 1. Practice active listening

-Behind every customer service call is a real human who has a question or concern that needs to be answered.
-The person needs to feel understood, heard, and served.
-Active listening is a key skillset you can develop by practicing daily on your co-workers and family.
-First, you should approach each conversation with the goal to learn something and focus on the speaker.
+Behind every customer, a service call is a real human who has a question or concern that needs to be answered.
+The person needs to feel understood, heard and served.
+Active listening is a key skillset you can develop by practicing daily with your co-workers and family.
+First, you should approach each conversation to learn something and focus on the speaker.
 After the customer is finished speaking, ask clarifying questions to make sure you understand what they’re actually saying.
 Finally, finish the conversation with a quick summary to ensure everyone is on the same page.